 The extensive length of the job becomes even more pressing if the pipes were carrying something more harmful than water, like sewage or natural gas.
 Even worse, property owners usually end up being forced to rip up their lawn or driveway to get at the problem area, spending thousands of dollars and creating quite the eyesore in the process.
 Luckily, there is a far better, cleaner, faster and less disruptive alternative: trenchless pipe replacement

 What can Trenchless Pipe Replacement Do For You?

-At Lighten Up Electric and Plumbing, our trenchless experts can reline and repair your existing damaged, leaking pipe without ever removing it from the ground and without excavation or damage to.
+At Lighten Up Plumbing, Heating, Cooling and Electric, our trenchless experts can reline and repair your existing damaged, leaking pipe without ever removing it from the ground and without excavation or damage to.
 We restore the integrity of your existing pipes internally, using epoxy based coating or Cured In Place Pipe (CIPP) lining, thereby eliminating the need for expensive, intrusive digging.

 Here’s How We Do It:

 - Camera inspection of the pipes is performed to determine exact site and extent of damage.
 This is also helpful for revealing blockages that could be exacerbating the problems with the damaged piping.